adolenc/vim-textobj-toplevel/README.md

 │  │      int c = a + b;
 │  │
 │  │      return c * 3;
-│  └  } // part of topform because line above is not empty
+│  └  } // part of topform because line above is not blank
 │
 └
 ┌  ┌  c = fn2(1, 2)